jaanga/jaanga.github.io/demo/mm/readme.md

 * Show demo functioning in an iframe
 * Add animation where components fly in one by one in order
 * Add color coding - next item to be installed is highlighted red
-* Export as STL file fo use in CAD program
+* Export as STL file for use in CAD program
 * Add exploded view
 * Add more fun and lively things